Finders Keepers (Family Guy): Plot

 Peter arrives from work with foul breath.
 It affects his relationships with his co-workers and family until Lois forces him to go to the dentist.
 The dentist discovers a shrimp left in Peter's mouth for an entire week.
 To celebrate the shrimp removal, Peter and the family go out to eat at The Founding Father restaurant.
-The waiter tells Stewie that his placemat is a real treasure map, then tells a probably false story about Miles "Chatterbox" Musket which impresses Peter, despite Lois's insistence that it is a joke.
+The waiter tells Stewie that his place mat is a real treasure map, then tells a probably false story about Miles "Chatterbox" Musket which impresses Peter, despite Lois's insistence that it is a joke.
 Peter tries to recruit the guys to his hunt, but fails.
 As Lois comes to fetch him while digging on his own, he digs up a treasure chest.
 Taking it home, the family discovers it contains a clue to obtaining the treasure.
 Despite Brian's urging to keep it secret, Peter had already gone public, launching a citywide hunt for the treasure.
 When the guys try to join in, Peter sends them out on their own.

-Following the clue, they join everyone else, but Brian follows a slightly different angle on the clue.
+Following the clue, they join everyone else, but Brian and Stewie follow a slightly different angle on the clue.
 Peter and Lois start off to find the treasure, and abandon the family.
-Splitting off, Meg and Chris head out as well as Stewie and Brian.
+Splitting off, Meg and Chris head out as well as Stewie and Brian (both took a hot air balloon and didn't join the others).
 Others also figure out the meaning and converge on Block Island.
 At the island cemetery they locate the grave of Timmy Musket, where Peter fights with the others (including Chris) to get the treasure, resulting in Lois abandoning him.
 Digging up Timmy Musket, they discover another clue inside the lid of the casket which leads them to Pawtucket.
-At McCoy Stadium, Peter arrives to find everyone else fighting, and realizes that Lois was right.
-Peter returns to Lois and apologizes.
+At McCoy Stadium, Peter arrives to find everyone else fighting, and realises that Lois was right.
+Peter returns to Lois and apologies.
 Peter explains where everyone is, but Lois deduces that they are looking in the wrong place and takes Peter to The Drunken Clam instead.
-Seeing a painting, Peter pries it off to discover a treasure chest which contains an expired Founding Fathers restaurant coupon.
+Seeing a painting, Peter pries it off to discover a treasure chest that contains an expired Founding Fathers restaurant coupon.
+So, to cheer himself up, Peter decides to go to a strip club.

 At home, the Griffins are pleased with what they have.
 They then receive a knock on the door, with Peter suspecting the "Hurry Up Shrimp" delivery.